PVG-WEB/analytics/README.md

 Plausible Self-Hosted is a community supported project and there are no guarantees that you will get support from the creators of Plausible to troubleshoot your self-hosting issues.
 There is a [community supported forum](https://github.com/plausible/analytics/discussions/categories/self-hosted-support) where you can ask for help.

 Our only source of funding is our premium, managed service for running Plausible in the cloud.
 If you're looking for an alternative way to support the project, we've put together some sponsorship packages.
 If you choose to self-host Plausible you can [become a sponsor](https://github.com/sponsors/plausible) which is a great way to give back to the community and to contribute to the long-term sustainability of the project.

 ## Technology

-Plausible Analytics is a standard Elixir/Phoenix application backed by a PostgreSQL database for general data and a Clickhouse database for stats.
+Payvand Analytics is a standard Elixir/Phoenix application backed by a PostgreSQL database for general data and a Clickhouse database for stats.
 On the frontend we use [TailwindCSS](https://tailwindcss.com/) for styling and React to make the dashboard interactive.

 ## Contributors